TheLaughingDuck/advRlab4package/README.md

 "_PACKAGE"
 ```

 * Create test files for your functions.
 Run `use_testthat()`, which will setup some folder structure for your coming tests.
 You can now run `use_test("function1")` to create a file called `test-function1.R` in which you will be able to write all your unit tests for `function1`.
 If you run `use_test("function1")` again (now or later), it will open that file so you can work in it.
 You can now run `devtools::test()` to run all unit tests in the package.
 A common workflow when developing or solving bugs for a specific function (say `function1`) is to open `test-function1` and then _highlight and run_ the specific unit tests you are working on.
+You can also run the tests for the current file with `test_active_file()`.
 Here is a simple file template for the indivual unit test files:

 ```
 test_that("Text explaining what this test will test", {